R3DRUN3/sploitcraft/cloud/aws/prowler/README.md

 -> Scanning drs service |▉▉▉▉▉▉▉▉▉▉▉▎                            | / 101/359 [28%] in 2:19
 ```

-After some minutes the scan has finisched and printed all the findings to stdout:
+After some minutes the scan has finished and printed all the findings to stdout:

 ```sh
 Overview Results: